seanorama/masterclass/spark/README-INSTRUCTOR.md

 These instructions will create lab environments for:

   - a.
-HDP Cluster: 1 node with HDFS, YARN, HIVE, NIFI, SOLR, SPARK, ZEPPELIN
+HDP Cluster: 1 node with HDFS, YARN, HIVE, KAFKA, SPARK, ZEPPELIN
-  - b.
-Nifi: 1 node with nifi

-You should **open 2 separate shells** for deploying each environment.
-This is due to the management scripts depending on environment variables.

 ## Before you start